 Whilst much of the game has been streamlined to provide a more focused experience, it does feel as though a lot of the crunch that was added in Crusader Kings II and its expansions is gone; Holy Wars are more or less as they were before Faith and Fury, artefacts and items are not present in the game, and cannot play as a republic.
 How essential all these things are depends on your personal taste.
 However it’s safe to assume that, given this is a game by Paradox Interactive, all these features will be added into the game via DLC, Expansion Packs, DLC for DLC, DLC for Expansion Packs, DLC for the DLC for the Expansion Packs, and free updates if we are so lucky over the lifetime of this title.

 Of course, I am being factious.
 I know full well that no developer would add the level of content that CKII did by its final expansion for free.
-But when features as simple as being able to design your own ruler or family crest are absent makes worry that (knowing the developer) they will only be added in for a fee.
+But when features as simple as being able to design your own ruler or family crest are absent makes me worry that (knowing the developer) they will only be added in for a fee.

 A CRUSADER FOR QUALITY

 Whilst there has been a distinct improvement on Crusader Kings III over its predecessor in almost every way, the game’s A.I. is still rather wonky; when it’s at its best the A.I. can be ruthless, striking at the most inopportune moment and capitalising on any weakness on your part.
 When it is at its worst it is charging around the map like a headless chicken.
 Either allowing you to rack up war score by simply chasing after them.
-Or you’ll find your allies wandering off and leaving you and your provinces vulnerable for attack as it seems to priorities its own war score contribution over actually winning the bloody war.
+Or you’ll find your allies wandering off and leaving you and your provinces vulnerable to attack as it seems to prioritise its own war score contribution over actually winning the bloody war.

 Given how essential alliances can be in the early to mid-game of Crusader Kings III, it is hard to just shrug this off; this is especially true if you are playing one of the smaller nations and counties where you are going to need all the help you can get to take on rivals that are of similar strength to you.